uiur/pastem/README.md

 ![](https://i.gyazo.com/403201e54eb894bc51dafe500704a67d.png)

-This is an early prototype.
 It works only for gyazo.com links, but I think this idea also works for other sites' links.

+## License
+MIT